The Artistic World of K.L.Storer

 Dayton Theatre Guild is a community theatre that values community representation, and we are committed to diversity, equity, and inclusion on and off stage.
 People of all ethnicities, gender identities, and abilities are welcome and encouraged to participate and will be given full consideration in casting and all volunteer opportunities.
 Unless explicitly specified by the playwright in the text of the play, all roles will be open to all performers.

-*ALL AUDITION DATES & SOME SPECS ABOVE MAY BE SUBJECT TO CHANGE
+*AUDITION DATE & SOME SPECS ABOVE MAY BE SUBJECT TO CHANGE

 home